-Pre-pandemic, the issue of customer experience was certainly on the strategic agenda, but not necessarily a matter of great urgency.
-From March 2020 priorities changed.
-Fewer opportunities for face-to-face interaction have resulted in businesses paying much closer attention to how their brand performs on digital channels.
+Since 2020, priorities have changed.
+Fewer opportunities for face-to-face interaction during the pandemic resulted in businesses paying much closer attention to how their brand performed on digital channels.

 Channel choice is essential.
 Challenger brands have emerged across every sector, promoting a digital-first or digital-only agenda geared towards a tech-savvy generation.
 For established brands to compete, a presence across all channels is essential.
 But it is not enough.
 Where customer experience is concerned, simply being present and available to customers digitally is a long way from being able to deliver an experience that truly stands out.